 Fixed deposits (FDs)

 This is a relatively stable option.
 You deposit money in a bank, and it earns fixed interest.
-FDs are suitable for those who want limited but guaranteed returns with no risk.
+FDs are suitable for those who want limited but stable returns with lower risk.

 Real estate investing

-You can invest in property and earn profits when property prices go up.
+You can invest in property and earn profits when property prices increase.
 Real estate can also generate rental income, making it a great long-term asset.

 Gold and other commodities